 Avoid those who live in a world of negatively- that is not self-care

 Know that "no" is ok to say sometimes

 Find a way of planning that allows for flexibility

-I always had one week planned in advance so I was ready for sick days or emergencies
+I always had one week planned, so I was ready for sick days or emergencies

 Create and prioritize lists